rmertens/rmertens.github.io/_posts/2016-6-18-Quick-Links.md

 [Link](https://backchannel.com/the-uncanny-mind-that-built-ethereum-9b448dc9d14f#.uiqw2euxw)
 * If you want to know someone's personality, just ask how they perceive others.
-*"The more frequently people rated others as kindhearted, happy, emotionally stable, or courteous, the more likely they were to rate themselves as having these traits, and the more likely outside evaluators were to agree"* [Link](http://www.inc.com/jessica-stillman/how-to-read-someone-s-personality-just-ask-this-1-question.html)
+*"The more frequently people rated others as kindhearted, happy, emotionally stable, or courteous, the more likely they were to rate themselves as having these traits, and the more likely outside evaluators were to agree"*.
+[Link](http://www.inc.com/jessica-stillman/how-to-read-someone-s-personality-just-ask-this-1-question.html)
 * Minecraft has captured a generation and taught millions of kids to be creative and solve difficult problems.